davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-05-05-isle-of-wight-randonnee-2015.md

 ![DCIM107GOPRO](/images/2015/20150503-0080872.jpg)

 Starting at Ryde Pier was lovely.
-It's a really impressivepier about half a mile long with beautiful smooth wooden boards to cycle along as you head to land.
+It's a really impressive pier about half a mile long with beautiful smooth wooden boards to cycle along as you head to land.
 These boards were slippery like ice in the pouring rain so I had to be really careful.
 Yes, it was still pouring with rain.
 What joy.

-It was about a fourmile ride (although I got confused and rode an extra mile or so) to the first checkpoint of the ride in Wooton (you can start and finish at any checkpoint - this was just the closest one to where I arrived on the island).
+It was about a four mile ride (although I got confused and rode an extra mile or so) to the first checkpoint of the ride in Wooton (you can start and finish at any checkpoint - this was just the closest one to where I arrived on the island).
 Here you sign-in, collect a small 'check card' and prepare to get it stamped at each checkpoint round the island.

 Today would be a long day in the saddle and I had to treat it that way.
 Ride slowly and well within myself - this would be the only way to get to the finish in one piece.
 The route changes direction each year (clockwise/anti-clockwise) and this was a clockwise year.
 I had the route downloaded onto my bike GPS so in addition to the excellent fixed 'round the island' signposts it was nice to have an idea of what was coming up ahead.

 ![DCIM107GOPRO](/images/2015/20150503-0170908.jpg)

-Shortly after setting off on the official route (I'd ridden about 30 miles already) I saw a couple of people wearing'Stragglist' cycling tops.
-These are folk from The Stragglers running club close to where we used to live in West LondonandI had a chat to them for a couple of miles.
+Shortly after setting off on the official route (I'd ridden about 30 miles already) I saw a couple of people wearing 'Stragglist' cycling tops.
+These are folk from The Stragglers running club close to where we used to live in West London and I had a chat to them for a couple of miles.
 I was on the lookout for Ann and Ray from Bushy parkrun who I was told were a little way up the road.

 Getting close to the next checkpoint near Bembridge I saw Ann.
 I said hello, we blew a few kisses (!) and I headed on to the checkpoint.
 Just as I was arriving the Bognor parkrun mob (about 10 of them) had just left.
 I hoped to catch them up shortly as all I needed to do was get my card stamped.
 Well, I had a chat with Ray (from Bushy parkrun) who was there, ended up buying a lovely sandwich and some chocolate.
 I then saw Marcus and Jo from Bognor parkrun who'd had an eventful start to their day due to a few navigation issues!